vehagn/homelab/README.md

 ## 🧑‍💻 Getting Started

-If you're new to Kubernetes I've written a fairly thorough guide on [Bootstrapping k3s with Cilium](https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/).
+If you're new to Kubernetes, I've written a fairly thorough guide on [Bootstrapping k3s with Cilium](https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/).
-In the article I try to guide you from a fresh Debian 12 Bookworm install to a working cluster using the [k3s](https://k3s.io) flavour of Kubernetes with [Cilium](https://cilium.io) as a [CNI](https://www.cni.dev) and [IngressController](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+In the article I try to guide you from a fresh Debian 12 Bookworm installation to a working cluster using the [k3s](https://k3s.io) flavour of Kubernetes with [Cilium](https://cilium.io) as a [CNI](https://www.cni.dev) and [IngressController](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).